 Only trade liquidity – Illiquid and low float stocks are death unless you are an experienced trader.
 Trading them is a specific type of style that is hard to learn and even harder to master; stick with stocks that trade at least 1 million shares a day on a 30 day average.
 Liquidity is not limited to stocks but can apply to markets as a whole.
 Options expiration, holiday weeks, and lazy summer months often have low liquidity where the mechanics of the markets come into play and make clean trade setups a rarity.

-The 11th Commandment is to actually download my free eBook on trading.
+The 11th Commandment is to actually buy my eBook on trading.
 Just click the banner below.
 I COMMAND YOU….!!!

 Click here to “Like” the bclund Facebook page.